Jvramiro/Astar-Navigation/README.md

 The Pathfinding Navigation Package is a Unity package designed to provide A* pathfinding and ready-to-use scripts for agent navigation.
 It supports both 2D and 3D (with some restrictions) environments and includes features such as public parameters and callbacks for movement start and end events.

 ## Important

 This package was first developed for a project in which a 3D object moves on a 2D Tilemap.
 The Tilemap is on the ground and the object moves in the X and Z axis.
 In this project, an intermediate script sends the start position, end position and a list of obstacle positions for the package to get the best path.

 This package ignores one of the 3D axes.
 Because it uses a two-axis grid pathfinding algorithm, it does not generate a path for all three axes.

-This project uses Vector2Int and Vector3Int for locomotion.
+This package uses Vector2Int and Vector3Int for locomotion.
+This package was developed in version 2021.3.x.

 ## Getting Started

 ### Installation

-1. Download the package and import it into your Unity project.
+1. Download the package and import it into your Unity project through the link:
-2. Ensure your Unity version is `2021.3.5f1` or compatible.
+2. Ensure that no errors occur for reasons of incompatibility.

 ### Usage